 Vocal auditions for the upcoming Handel’s “Messiah” Community Concert will be held on Sunday, Nov.
 24, following choral rehearsal, or by appointment (call Chloris Mullins at 541-340-0840 or Lloyd Walworth at 541-340-9858).

 Free holiday films at Skylight; more

-This week volunteers at Adopt A Dog have selected Brody as the program’s adoptable pet of the week.
+This week volunteers at Adopt A Dog have selected Chico as the program’s adoptable pet of the week.
 They describe him as follows:

 Youth pay it forward — with aprons and cookies